Joe-ElM/NLP_Disaster_Tweets/readme.md

 The NLP exploration process encompasses the following steps:

 1. Text Preprocessing: The text data undergoes preprocessing to standardize its format and remove noise.
-2. Feature Extraction with BoW: The Bag-of-Words (BoW) technique is employed to convert text data into numerical features.
+2. Feature Extraction with BoW and TF-IDF: The Bag-of-Words (BoW) and TF-IDF techniques are employed to convert text data into numerical features, with TF-IDF offering a more advanced approach by considering the importance of words in the corpus.
-3. Modeling and Evaluation: Various machine learning algorithms are applied to the BoW representation of the text data, and the performance of each model is evaluated using appropriate metrics.
+3. Modeling and Evaluation: Various machine learning algorithms are applied to the BoW and TF-IDF representations of the text data, and the performance of each model is evaluated using appropriate metrics.
 4. Comparison and Selection: The models' performance is compared, and the most effective one is selected for further refinement and deployment.

 ## Data Preprocessing Functions